Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Buffaloes have been underdogs by 10.5 points or more three times this year and have covered the spread twice.

-- When Colorado scores more than 26.5 points, it is 2-0 against the spread and 2-1 overall.
+- Colorado is 2-0 against the spread and 2-1 overall when the team scores more than 26.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.